nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The inputted student's name is invalid or cannot be found.

     * 3a1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user of the correct command format or to first create a student.

       Use case resumes at step 3.

 * 3b.
 Multiple Levels were inputted.

     * 3b1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user that a maximum of one Level per student is allowed.

       Use case resumes at step 3.

 * 3c.
 No Level was inputted.

     * 3c1.
-EduManage shows an error message.
+EduManage shows an error message and informs the user of the correct command format.

       Use case resumes at step 3.